KonstantinAdamu/CodeNinja/README.md

 ##Task List:

- - Draw flag at the end of level
 -- Draw start menu, start/rules/quit buttons
  - Add rules
 +- Implement a function to save high score to file